Barking is not really the problem in domesticated dogs. It’s stopping it when you’ve had enough that causes the headaches!

 Interestingly, wolves do not bark a lot, although they can learn a bark equivalent if kept with dogs.
 Their kind of barking is used as a warning to the pack and the rest of the pack will respond to this signal.
 On the whole it is lower ranking animals that are the most vocal.
 In dog terms, a dog that barks wildly is actually somewhat less likely to be aggressive and actually bite than a silent animal.

-The problems arise when the barking is excessive or if the dog won’t stop barking when you command her to.
+The problems arise when the barking is excessive or if the dog won’t stop barking when you instruct her to.

 The first thing you need to do is to work out why your dog is barking.
 Different barks mean different things and some even sound different.
 It would not be a good idea to go about stopping the barking if, for example, she’s trying to tell you that she needs to go out for a pee or that a suspicious stranger is just walking up the garden path!